 - Start explaining your employment history

-CV Personal Statement Examples
+CV Personal Statement Examples/ CV Personal Profile Examples

 As a driven graduate from Manchester University with a passion for business, I am now looking to further develop my skill-set and knowledge with a market-leading company.
 My year in industry as part of my degree has enabled me to build my commercial awareness and enterprise skills.
 I am now hoping to transfer these skills to a business-focused role where I can progress to management.